An analysis of AS YOU LIKE IT (Shakespeare) by Dr. Joseph Suglia

 Here we discover the first of the many paradoxes that will come to meet us in the Forest of Arden.
 How could the forest be a “desert” if it is populated by more people than there were in the duchy of Frederick?

 Disguise abounds in the Forest of Arden, as well.
 Duke Ferdinand expresses the desire to hunt “venison” [II:i].
 Who hunts venison?
 Instead of using the words “deer flesh,” which would be Anglo-Saxon German, the Duke uses the French-Latin term (“venison”).
 Nothing is more common than the use of linguistic camouflage to disguise the reality of the animals that we ingurgitate.
-Instead of saying, “pig meat” (Anglo-Saxon German), we say, “pork.”
+Instead of saying, “swine flesh” (Anglo-Saxon German), we say, “pork” (French Latin).
 Instead of saying, “cow flesh” (Anglo-Saxon German), we say “beef” (French Latin).
 And yet people seem to have no problem saying that they want to eat chicken, doubtless because they can imagine, without disgust, swallowing our squawking and bawking relatives.
 Chickens (and fish) are seen as being remoter from human beings than deer, pigs, and cows.
-Many would be afraid of nominating a Pulled Pork Sandwich a “Pulled Pig-Flesh Sandwich” for the visceral reason that pigs are perceived as being genetically close to human beings (which they certainly are).
-French Latin is the articulation of anthrophagophobia, which is a word that I have invented that means “the fear of cannibalism.”
+Many would be afraid of nominating a Pulled Pork Sandwich a “Pulled Swine-Flesh Sandwich” for the visceral reason that pigs are perceived as being genetically close to human beings (which they certainly are).
+Food-applied French Latin is the articulation of anthrophagophobia, which is a word that I have invented that means “the fear of cannibalism.”

 Another paradox emerges when Duke Ferdinand praises the forest as a place where everyone is oneself.
 Extolling the virtues of sylvatic life (as opposed to courtly life), Duke Ferdinand claims that the feeling of seasonal difference feelingly persuades him of what he is: